 As with the proposed timeline, total project cost will also vary, based on the finalized paths.
 Trail extensions that rely on existing public infrastructure, like roadways and sidewalks, require no novel construction and only need additional directional signage.
 This is a relatively low cost means of connecting and completing the trail system.
 However, it is more removed from the natural, forested environment and may be a significant distance from Spencer or Spring Creeks.

-To construct completely new trail systems, planning must account for the cost of labour, clearing small portions of land to make space for new trails, cost of materials like gravel, and the cost of constructing bridges and viewing platforms.
-Finally, in addition to constructing new trails, portions of existing trails should be refreshed with new gravel and widened, wherever possible.
+To construct completely new trail systems, planning must account for the cost of labour, clearing small portions of land to make space for new trails, cost of gravel, and the cost of constructing bridges and viewing platforms.
+Finally, in addition to constructing new trails, portions of the existing trails should be refreshed with new gravel and widened, wherever possible.

 -Assuming this project requires approximately five new signs with two at the eastern portion of the Spencer Creek Trail, two at the western portion of the Spencer Creek Trail and one at the connections between the Lower Spring Creek Trail and main Spring Creek Trail, the cost for signage is approximately \$1500.
 This price accounts for the cost of designing and constructing signage, logos and posts, plus the cost of labour.
+Some additional costs may be incurred to update existing Yellow Diamond Trail signage, as some existing panels have become weathered due to considerable exposure to the elements over time (some signs still refer to the Town of Dundas, and may have been put into place in the 1970s/1980s).